U.S. and Cuba to hold another round of talks next week

-WASHINGTON (Reuters) - U.S. and Cuban negotiators will meet next week to discuss the reopening of embassies in each other’s capitals as part of efforts to restore diplomatic ties, the State Department said on Thursday.
+WASHINGTON (Reuters) - U.S. and Cuban negotiators will meet next week to discuss the reopening of embassies in each other’s capitals as part of efforts to restore diplomatic ties, a State Department official said on Thursday.

-The talks will be held on May 21 in Washington, the State Department said in a statement.
+The official told Reuters there is not a confirmed date for the talks, which are expected to be held in Washington.

 The meeting will focus on practical measures needed to reopen embassies in Havana and Washington, the official added.